Salt intake (Indicator 8)

 Description

-In Tromsø 7 (2015-2016), 24-hour urine was collected in a random sample of 493 people aged 40-69 years.
-The examination of salt intake measured via sodium excretion in daily urine was conducted by the Norwegian Institute of Public Health as a sub-project of the Tromsø Study.
+The Tromsø Study was initiated in 1974 and so far consists of seven repeated health examinations of the population in Tromsø municipality (Tromsø 1-7).
+Tromsø 7 (2015-2016) included more than 21 000 adults aged 40 years and older, with an attendance rate of 65%.
+Twenty-four-hour urine was collected from a random sample of 493 participants in the age range 40-69 years.
+The examination of salt intake measured via sodium excretion in 24-hour urine was conducted by the Norwegian Institute of Public Health as a sub-project of the Tromsø Study.

 Effect measure

-Estimated mean salt intake per person per day in grams.
-NaCl was calculated by multiplying daily sodium excretion by 2.54.
+Estimated mean salt (sodium chloride) intake per person per day in grams, calculated by multiplying 24-hour sodium excretion by 2.54.

 National adaptation to global indicator